MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 ---

 `CREATE CLUSTER` creates a logical [cluster](/get-started/key-concepts#clusters), which contains dataflow-powered objects.
-By default, a cluster named `default` with a single cluster replica will exist in every environment.
+By default, each new environment contains cluster called `default` with a replication factor of `1`.

 To switch your active cluster, use the `SET` command: